Article Table Of Contents

 We then gave each city a Singles Score.

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 12,000 people.
-For Maryland, that meant a total of 21 cities.
+For maryland, that meant a total of 21 cities.
+You can download the data here.

-Read on to see why Baltimore is the talk of the town while Easton is probably a bit on the boring side.
+Read on to see why College Park is the talk of the town while Cambridge is probably a bit on the boring side.

-There You Have It – The Best Cities for Singles in Maryland for 2019
+There You Have It - The Best Cities for Singles in maryland for 2020

 For more Maryland reading, check out: